 Address: 500 Speedway Blvd., Joliet, IL 60433

 You don’t have to be a NASCAR fan to enjoy the Chicagoland Speedway because this venue offers a variety of events throughout the year.
-Of course, the most popular are the NASCAR races, but this track also hosts the IndyCar Series and other racing events as well.
+Of course, the most popular are the NASCAR races, but this track also hosts the IndyCar Series and other racing events.

-There is nothing better than experiencing the thrill of race day, when the track hosts many events and activities throughout the day, including race-related vendors, carnival games, and more.
+There is nothing better than experiencing the thrill of race day, when the track hosts many events and activities, including race-related vendors, carnival games, and more.
 Most races have kid-friendly activities, such as inflatable slides and interactive exhibits, making the Speedway the perfect family-friendly outing.

 See Related: Best Day Trips From Chicago, Illinois